 HOW TO MAKE HEALTHY SPICY SHEPHERDS PIE

-If you have a food processor, I suggest you use it.
-It makes chopping the vegetables a breeze.
+- If you have a food processor, it makes chopping the vegetables a breeze.

-If you have a large cast iron skillet you can do all the sautéing in it and then use the same pan to assemble and bake your pie.
-If not, you can use a standard casserole dish.
+If you have a large cast iron skillet you can do all the sautéing in it plus use it to assemble and bake your shepherds pie.

 Here’s the royal recipe for cottage pie – the way Prince William likes it.

-If you’re interested in more healthy comforting recipes, here’s a link to 80 Healthy Casseroles from Cooking Light
+If you’re interested in more healthy comforting recipes, check out these 80 Healthy Casseroles from Cooking Light

 Here’s the recipe for Healthy Spicy Shepherds Pie.
-If you try this recipe I hope you’ll come back to leave a rating and a comment and let me know what you think!Print
+If you try this recipe I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think!Print

 Healthy Spicy Shepherds Pie